On my wall hangs a picture, a constant daily reminder of the man who once broke my heart to the core.

 The problem?
 The problem isn’t you.
 The problem is that we live in a world of insanity, and it’s killing us all.

-Yeah, you heard me right: We’re LIVING IN A FREAKING INSANE ASYLUM, an insane asylum where we all feel as if we’re the only ones struggling, as if we’re the only ones living a silent lie and plastering on a fake smile for the world to see.
+Yeah, you heard me right: We’re LIVING IN AN INSANE ASYLUM in which we all feel as if we’re the only ones struggling, as if we’re the only ones living a silent lie and plastering on a fake smile for the world to see.

 But we’re not.